SleepySwords/portfolio/articles/protocol.md

 ![axios](/secudu/axios.png)

 Bingo, we hit the redis container.
-We do have an issue though, redis detects the `HOST:` header and terminates the connection without sending the flag.
+We do have an issue though, redis detects the `HOST:` header and terminates the connection, so we cannot get the flag.
 We stumbled upon this [article](https://smarx.com/posts/2020/09/ssrf-to-redis-ctf-solution/) which talks about using carriage returns to insert bulk strings to break up the Host